 PJM also is a licensed user of General Electric's MARS (Multi-Area Reliability Simulation) program and uses this multi-area program to enhance the analytical capabilities of PRISM.
-PJM uses the MARS program for developing case sensitivities, coordinating study models and results with neighboring regions, participating in interregional studies, and performing the winter weekly reserve target analysis.

 The PRISM program is used to calculate the LOLE of up to two interconnected systems with a single transfer link.
-PRISM is used to calculate the IRM and the DR factor.
+PRISM is used to calculate the IRM.